Blue Motor Finance Claims: How to Spot Mis-Selling and Claim Your Refund

 How to File a Claim Against Blue Motor Finance

 Upon confirmation that you were mis-sold an agreement by Blue Motor Finance, then it also means you are eligible to file a complaint and request a refund for any unfair charges, overpaid interest or hidden commissions charged to you.
-Since the FCA discovery that lenders are partnering with dealers in charging inflated interest rates, thousands of customers started filing claims to recover the amount overpaid to them.
+Since the FCA discovered that lenders are partnering with dealers in charging inflated interest rates, thousands of customers started filing claims to recover the amount overpaid to them.

-Filing a claim is simple, if you know all the right steps.
+Filing a claim is simple if you know all the right steps.
 If right now, you’re still unsure, simply follow each step closely to increase and improve your chances of getting a successful refund.
 Here, we’ll navigate the step-by-step guide on filing a claim to aid you toward a successful refund.

 Step 1: Request a Full Loan Breakdown